smart-edge-open/ido-specs/doc/core-network/openness_5g_nsa.md

 ![Option-3x](5g-nsa-images/option-3x.png)

-# 5G NSA Integration with Edge Platforms
+# Edge Deployments with 5G NSA Option - 3x

-The focus of this chatper would be considering the 5G NAS Option - 3x.
+The focus of this chapter would be considering the 5G NSA Option - 3x.
 Before the Edge platform location and integration is described its important to understand the traffic flows considering two different PDN's ( Data and Voice) and along with the UE being in 4G only coverage and both dual coverage.
 The figures here show the traffic flows for the different coverage scenarios:

 ## UE is in both 4G & 5G Coverage